Chanel as collateral: HK firm gives handbag-backed loans

 "They don't want to sell them for good but they need money.
 So we came up with the idea of running a financial company that lets people use their handbags to borrow money ...
 It turns out to be a very popular service."

-Loans start at the equivalent of around $200 (128 pounds) and can go far higher, depending on the quality of the bag.
-This month, Yiu said, one client brought in a crocodile-skin handbag and got a loan for HK$250,000.
+Loans start at the equivalent of around $200 and can go far higher, depending on the quality of the bag.
+This month, Yiu said, one client brought in a crocodile-skin handbag and got a loan for HK$250,000 ($32,200).

 "We have both male and female clients.
 The majority bring relatively posh handbags," he said.
 "We have seen people bringing several of these handbags here to get a big sum."